 The first part is called Gateway.
 It is made up of a series of 11 workshops and workbooks.
 Vetting and medical checks will be completed and verified during this phase.
 At the end, all candidates are required to pass an exam.

 The second phase, foundation training, takes place over seven weekends or at evening sessions during the week.
 It involves practical operational skills.
-On completion of Foundation Training, trainee Special Constable received their uniform and warrant card and are sworn in as a Special Constable.
-They are then assigned a station and allocated a regular Police Officer as a tutor constable.
+On completion of Foundation Training, trainee Special constables receive their uniform and warrant card and are sworn in as a Special constable.
+They are then assigned a station and allocated a regular police officer as a tutor constable.

 Employee Supported Policing

-Allowing staff to become Special Constables offers huge benefits to organisations in terms of staff development – benefits that could not be bought commercially.
-Transferable skills include communicating and negotiating effectively, staying clam under pressure, problem solving, decision making, team building, leadership and management and responsibility.
+Allowing staff to become Special constables offers huge benefits to organisations in terms of staff development – benefits that cannot be bought commercially.
+Transferable skills include communicating and negotiating effectively, staying calm under pressure, problem solving, decision making, team building, leadership and management and responsibility.

 These two methods work best together.
 Hampshire Constabulary provides a postal application system, staff and line management information packs and recruitment days on the employer’s premises for interested staff.
 All the employer has to do is to actively market the scheme to staff and managers and then support staff through the application process and when on duty part time.

-We require that people interested in becoming a Special Constable attend a recruitment event so we can provide more information on the role, recruitment process and the training commitment.
-You'll be able to get answers from current Special Constables and other members of our team.
-These events are advertised here when they are available.
+We require that people interested in becoming a Special constable attend a recruitment event so we can provide more information on the role, recruitment process and the training commitment.
+You'll be able to get answers from current Special constables and other members of our team.